 Architecture

-Architecture: controls outside the model
+Architecture: authorization and evidence outside the model

 Control Plane Role